-Students should purchase airline tickets to the Dr. Franjo Tuđman Airport in Zagreb.
+Purchase airline tickets to arrive at the Dr. Franjo Tuđman Airport in Zagreb on June 16, 2024

-On June 21 2021, students will meet our assistant at the information desk/meeting point at the Dr. Franjo Tuđman Airport in Zagreb, from where they will be escorted directly to their accommodation in Zagreb.
-The exact time of the meeting will be provided after the student confirm their flight bookings.
+A program assistant will meet students at the airport and escort them to an accommodation in Zagreb.
+The exact time of the meeting will be provided after students confirm their flight bookings.

-If you missed your connection or your flight is delayed, please call, text or email Ms. Jana Skrgulja (firstname.lastname@example.org; email@example.com).
+If students miss a connection or yhave a flight delay they should contact Ms. Jana Skrgulja or Ms. Petra Niksic.
 A local emergency cell phone number will be provided to all enrolled students.

 Citizens of the US, Canada, Japan, Republic of Korea, Australia and New Zealand do not need visa to visit Croatia for up to 90 days.
 All nationals who are holders of valid Schengen documents, as well as national visas and residence permits of Bulgaria, Cyprus, and Romania do not require an additional (Croatian) visa for Croatia.
 Citizens of other countries are asked to check the embassy website page at their home country for specific visa requirements.
 The Faculty of Humanities and Social Sciences at Zagreb University can send an official invitation letter that, if needed, can be used at the relevant embassy to secure a visa to the program.